baktragh/atr1prnt/README.md

 # ATR1PRNT
 ATR Disk Image Dumping Tool

 ATR1PRNT is a utility that allows you to dump ATR files.
+The tool can be used for individual executions or embedded in scripts.

 # Usage
     java -jar atr1prnt.jar <atr_file> [options]

 # Example
     java -jar atr1prnt.jar TEST.ATR FS-DOS2 NOBOOT DOS2-BITMAP

+# Return codes

+*  0 - Everything OK
+* -1 - Error(s) found

 # Dumps